29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 Hopefully, more travelers find out about its amazing natural resources and the pretty cozy city it has become and will come and enjoy all the amazing things to do in La Paz.

-There are so many things to do in La Paz, Mexico, to keep you busy for an entire week, or a lifetime, but if you are as curious as I am and love to explore, the rest of the Baja California Peninsula will not let you down either.
+There are numerous things to do in La Paz, Mexico, to keep you busy for an entire week or a lifetime.
+However, if you are as curious as I am and love to explore, the rest of the Baja California Peninsula will not disappoint either.
 This is a promise.

-When I came to Baja for the first time I venture on a week road trip with some friends and two years later, in March 2020 I went back and went on a solo road trip of 2 weeks itinerary around Baja Sur and had a blast, even better than the first time.
+When I came to Baja for the first time, I embarked on a week-long road trip with some friends.
+Two years later, I returned and went on a solo 2-week road trip around Baja Sur, having a blast that was even better than the first time.

 So much to see!